dbaggett/bartender-api-example/README.md

 used for api spec validation against the implementation.
 Currently, there is no api validation tool in place for the raml spec.

-Credit is due to https://github.com/vjames19/kotlin-microservice-example as some useful extensions/helpers were used from this project.
-Also, https://github.com/vjames19/kotlin-futures was used to make working with futures easier.
+Credit is due to https://github.com/vjames19/kotlin-microservice-example as some useful extensions/helpers are used from this project.
+Also, https://github.com/vjames19/kotlin-futures is used to make working with futures easier.

 # Run
 ```